-- Listen To The Purplish Podcast: You Can't Hack Paper (via NPR One)
+Listen To Purplish's Episode: You Can't Hack Paper

 McBurnett, a computer scientist who sports an impressively bushy red beard, knew their limitations.
 Voter-marked ballots that only existed in a digital format couldn’t be trusted when it came time to audit results, McBurnett thought.
 So as the early 2000s wore on, he and others persuaded the Boulder County clerk and recorder to keep paper ballots.